Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 For the **Business Development Team**, the project provides data-backed guidance on selecting the most favorable city tiers **(Tier 1, 2, 3), optimal clubhouse size, and appropriate clubhouse type**.
 This ensures that new clubhouses are launched in locations where demand patterns, type preference, and performance potential are aligned—reducing expansion risk and improving capital efficiency.

 For the **Marketing Team**, the analysis reframes screen visibility as **digital real estate**—the equivalent of shelf space in physical retail.
-In quick commerce, screen space represents direct revenue opportunity.
-Products with high visibility but low conversion effectively waste valuable placement.
 By shifting focus toward conversion-driven visibility allocation, marketing efforts can maximize both engagement and order contribution.

 ---
 ## Data Structure